maiayang/deep-learning-challenge/README.md

 ## Preprocessing the Data

 First, we preprocessed the data following these steps:

     1. Determine the number of unique values in each column.

     2. If any column contained more than 10 unique values, binning was used to group the rare values into an "Other" category.

     3. Use the pd.get_dummies function to convert categorical values into numerical values.

     4. Determine our target and features columns:

-        -The EIN and Name columns were dropped because they are only used for identification purposes -The IS_SUCESSFUL column was used as the target -Ther rest of the columns were used as features
+        -The EIN and Name columns were dropped because they are only used for identification purposes

+        -The IS_SUCESSFUL column was used as the target

+        -The rest of the columns were used as features

     5. Split the data into training and testing datasets

     6. Used scikit-learn's StandardScaler() to scale the data.

 ![image](https://github.com/maiayang/deep-learning-challenge/assets/145394264/21c32c33-5d42-4e57-b357-511b1ea36ebb)